 8. How could we improve this document?

+9. How would you rate Motorola's documentation?

+Excellent Poor

-9. How would you rate Freescale's documentation?
-Excellent Poor - In general - Against other semiconductor suppliers 10.
-Which semiconductor manufacturer provides the best technical documentation?
+- In general

+- Against other semiconductor suppliers

+10. Which semiconductor manufacturer provides the best technical documentation?

 11. Which company (in any field) provides the best technical documentation?

 12. How many years have you worked with microprocessors?

+Less than 1 year 1-3 years More than 5 years

 - Second fold back along this line -